Congregational Engagement

 Book of Common Prayer, p.
 305

-As we and our partners work to improve community health, especially among low-income and under-resourced populations, we recognize the role of racial justice work to reduce health disparities.
-Learn more about the connection between adverse health outcomes and discriminatory acts against racial and ethnic minorities in the EHF Issue Brief: Exploring the Linkage Between Racism and Health
+The connection between adverse health outcomes and discriminatory acts against racial and ethnic minorities is explained in the EHF Issue Brief: Exploring the Linkage Between Racism and Health

 Support for Deeper Community Partnerships

-– Helping enable leaders to lead transformative racial justice education in their congregations and connecting them with partners and resources like One Human Race, The Episcopal Diocese of Texas’ Office of Intercultural Development and Traces of the Trade documentary film and dialogue series.
+– Helping enable leaders to lead transformative racial justice education in their congregations and connecting them with partners and resources like One Human Race, The Episcopal Diocese of Texas’ Office of Intercultural Development, and the Traces of the Trade documentary film and dialogue series

 Stories from the Diocese of Texas